Ohm’s Law Calculator

 Watt’s Law Power Formula

-Watt’s Law defines the power formula, which states that electric power measured in watts is equal to the circuit’s current times the voltage.[4]
-This formula is very similar to Ohm’s Law and can help solve for power or wattage.
+Watt’s Law defines the power formula, which states that electric power measured in watts is equal to the product of the electrical current and the voltage.[3]
+This formula is very similar to Ohm’s Law in that it involves three quantities and can be used to solve for the unknown quantity if two of three elements are known.

-We often use the power formula in conjunction with Ohm’s Law to solve electrical properties when the power of the circuit is known.
+We often use the power formula in conjunction with Ohm’s Law to solve for parameters of an electrical circuit.

 P = I × V